 Clear and frequent contact with your customers can help prevent many of the reasons for disputes.
 By responding to issues and processing refunds or replacement orders quickly, your customers are far less likely to take the time to dispute a payment.
-Make your customer service contact information prominent and keep customers updated throughout their order process and provide updates to delivery information.
+Make your customer service contact information easy to find, keep customers updated throughout their order process, and provide updates about deliveries.

 In general, you should make your terms of service and policies easy to find on your website, and require customers to agree to them.
-Rather than simply linking to them during checkout, provide them in full text on the checkout page or as a pop-up with a requirement to agree prior to submitting the order.
+Rather than simply linking to them during checkout, provide a full version of them on the checkout page or as a pop-up with a requirement to agree to them prior to submitting the order.

-Banks can be very specific about how policies are presented to your customers.
-If you have a checkbox that your customer must accept which only contains a link, this can often be rejected by the bank as satisfactory evidence that your customer had been aware of your policies.
+Card issuers can be very specific about how you present your policies.
+If you have a checkbox your customer must accept that only contains a link, it can be rejected as unsatisfactory evidence that your customer was aware of your policies.
 There must be reasonable evidence that your customer was presented with a full copy of your policies prior to their purchase.

 Use a recognizable name for your statement descriptor.
 This can be set or updated in your account settings and we recommend using your website domain or business name.
 This helps avoid customer confusion when they look at their statement.
-Statement descriptors are limited to 22 characters, and cannot use the special characters
+Statement descriptors are limited to between 5 and 22 characters.
+They must contain at least 5 letters and cannot use the special characters